The women's National Under-21 Tournament plays a vital role in the development of the country's young female cricketers.

 The tournament provides a stepping stone for players who are leaving school cricket behind and pushing for domestic representative honours.
 For many players, the tournament is the first opportunity to play against their peers from around New Zealand.

-The 2017-18 national tournament will be hosted by Auckland Cricket and will be played from 15 to 21 December 2017 at Lloyd Elsmore Park, Auckland.
+The 2017/18 national tournament was hosted by Auckland Cricket and played from 15 to 21 December 2017 at Lloyd Elsmore Park.

 2015/16 Central Districts